mlz-ictrl/nicos/doc/source/setups.rst

    * ``optional`` means an optional setup, of which as many as needed can be loaded.
 These setups can be presented to the user for multiple selection.
      This is the default.
+   * ``plugplay`` means an optional setup that is automatically detected by NICOS when the corresponding hardware (usually sample environment) is present.
    * ``lowlevel`` means a low-level setup, which will be included by others, but should not be presented to users.